DataDog/hiring-engineers/answers.md

 I instrumented a prototype Django app I wrote a while ago.
 I used ddtrace-run and configured the app appropriately.

-First ddtrace needs to be added to the requirements file used by pip
+First ddtrace needs to be added to the requirements file used by pip so it's in your virtual environment

-In the settings file...
+The whole process is pretty straightforward.
+The fact that the Datadog agent is already running on the machine means there's not a bunch of config as the instrumentation defaults to sending the data to the local agent which sends the metrics up to Datadog.

+In the settings file turn debug off (optional can do a proerty change instead) and add the tracer to the INSTALLED_APPS
 ```
 DEBUG = False